Upstream development

 • Workflow job descriptions in docs/workflows.md: Each .github/workflows/*.yaml workflow section must document all jobs by their actual job ID, with accurate descriptions of what they do, their requirements, and skip conditions.

-• PAT permissions: REQUIRED_PAT_PERMISSIONS in repomatic/github/token.py is the single source of truth.
-When changing permissions, update all consumers: the constant and module docstring, the permission table and pre-filled URL in repomatic/templates/setup-guide.md, PAT check functions in repomatic/lint_repo.py, the lint-repo CLI docstring in repomatic/cli.py, and the lint-repo job description in docs/workflows.md.
+• PAT permissions: PAT_PERMISSION_PROBES in repomatic/github/token.py is the single source of truth, one PatProbe row per fine-grained permission, run by check_all_pat_permissions for both lint-repo and setup-guide (so a new probe row reaches every consumer automatically).
+When changing permissions, update: the probe table and module docstring, the permission table and pre-filled URL in repomatic/templates/setup-guide.md, the lint-repo CLI docstring in repomatic/cli.py, and the lint-repo job description in docs/workflows.md.

 • Repository configuration expectations: The lint-repo job enforces repo settings described in the setup guide.
 When adding new setup steps, add a corresponding check to run_repo_lint() in repomatic/lint_repo.py.
 If the check cannot be automated, document the limitation in a comment.